-- Regular full-time and seasonal employees shall accrue four (4) hours of sick leave per each eighty (80) hours worked.
-Regular part-time employees shall accrue sick leave on a prorated basis, based upon the number of actual hours worked. - 6.6.1 Sick leave shall be used only when the employee is ill and cannot come to work or when employee's dependents have medical appointments.
-Approved by Administrative Action # 21 on August 26, 2003.
+- It is important that staff take the time to take care of their own health as well as their family's overall health and wellness.
+Employees are expected to stay home if they are sick.
+Regular full-time and seasonal employees shall accrue six (6) hours of sick leave per each eighty (80) hours worked.
+Regular part-time employees shall accrue sick leave on a prorated basis, based upon the number of actual hours worked. - 6.6.1 Sick leave shall be available when the employee is ill and cannot come to work, when employee or their dependents have medical appointments, for medically-related school closures, and for mental health/wellness days.